Welcome to the Bucks County Genealogical Society!

 - View a list of members' favorite genealogy websites, and contribute your own favorites

 - Attach comments to your ancestors' records in the BCGS database

 Detailed instructions for setting up your account can be found on the login page.

 BCGS members enjoy discounts on subscriptions to GenealogyBank, Fold3, and SavingMemoriesForever, as well as access to our members-only section featuring program handouts and member forums as well as photo and file sharing.
 Join us to take advantage of these and other benefits of membership.

 Stay in touch

-Add your name to our email list by completing our contact form here.
+Add your name to our email list by clicking on the button below:

 |PLEASE NOTE: The original Bucks County Genealogical Society was formed in 1981, and at its peak had 850 members.
 In recent years, the original society became inactive.
 The newly formed Society is a new Non-Profit Pennsylvania Corporation and is not affiliated in any way with the former organization.
 We'd like to acknowledge the members of the former Society and thank them with deep respect and appreciation for all their hard work spanning decades.
 They were prolific in their production of books and other tools which Bucks County genealogists will use for years to come, and they are role models for those of us now ready to continue this important work.
 We salute you!!|